kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/05_Concurrency.md

 }
 ```

-Apply this change to your project, while letting `loadContributorsConcurrent` start coroutines in the inherited context.
+Apply this change to our project, while letting `loadContributorsConcurrent` start coroutines in the inherited context.
-Run the code and make sure that coroutines are executed on the threads from the thread pool.
+Run the code and make sure that the coroutines are executed on the threads from the thread pool.

 `updateResults` should be called on the main UI thread, so we call it with the context of `Dispatchers.Main`.
-`withContext` calls the given code with the specified coroutine context, suspends until it completes,
+`withContext` calls the given code with the specified coroutine context, suspends it until it completes,
 and returns the result.
-An alternative but more verbose way to express that would be to start a new coroutine and explicitly wait (by
+An alternative but more verbose way to express this would be to start a new coroutine and explicitly wait (by
 suspending) until it completes: `launch(context) { ... }.join()`.

-How exactly works "using the dispatcher from the outer scope"?
+How exactly does it work "using the dispatcher from the outer scope"?
-The more correct way to say that would be "using the dispatcher from the outer scope's context".
+A more correct way to say this would be "using the dispatcher from the outer scope's context".
-What is a coroutine scope and how it's different from a coroutine context?
+What is a coroutine scope and how is it different from a coroutine context?
 (These two might be confused).
-Why did you need to start new `async` "contributors" coroutines inside `coroutineScope` call?
+Why did we need to start new `async` "contributors" coroutines inside `coroutineScope` call?
-Let's discuss that next.
+Let's discuss this next.